opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/aci/IFRAME/README.md

 b) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Sandbox values.

-### Creating the Merchant Account Group
+### Creating the Payment Integration
-Create a new Account Group in the OPF Workbench and set the Merchant ID.
+Create a new payment integration in the OPF Workbench and set the Merchant ID.
+For reference, see [Creating Payment Integration](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT)

 You can use the Entity ID value as the Merchant ID from the [Code examples](https://docs.aciworldwide.com/integrations/widget)
 The Api token is also present on the sandbox.